How Much Does an Asphalt Driveway Cost?

 +

-How to Save Money on Asphalt Driveway Cost
+How to Save Money and Pay for an Asphalt Driveway

-Installing an asphalt driveway can be expensive, and the additional costs associated with the installation can quickly add up.
-One way to save money is to install the driveway with the cheapest options available, but there are other ways to save money without compromising on quality.
-Here are a few money-saving tips to save on asphalt driveway costs.
+The average cost of an asphalt driveway is not insignificant, and the additional costs associated with the installation can quickly add up.
+One way to save money is to install the driveway with the cheapest options available, but there are other ways to save without compromising on quality.
+The money-saving tips below can help you save on asphalt driveway costs.

 • Get multiple estimates.
 It’s important to get multiple estimates from professional asphalt paving companies before starting this project.
-Professionals in your zip code will know the cost of an asphalt paving project, and getting multiple estimates means you can shop around for the best price.
+Professionals in your zip code will know the cost to repave an asphalt driveway, and getting multiple estimates means you can shop around for the best price.

 • Remove the old driveway yourself.
 If you’re handy and capable, rent a jackhammer and remove the old driveway.
 To stay within budget, this is a part of the process that lends itself to DIY.
 Ask your contractor to bid out the demolition process to see how much money you can save.